 The COVID-19 outbreak in Greece

-Generally, the protective measures in the country are very fluid and they fluctuate according to the statistical numbers of the period.
+Generally, the protective measures in the country are very fluid and they fluctuate according to the statistical numbers of each period.
 Also, we would like to make clear that the governmental measures differ from our Exchange Conditions.
-At this moment, the protective measures in action are divided into three zones, under which fall the country’s counties.
-Generally, the country is in lockdown, with a few services operating.
-Shops are open only for take away.
+At this moment, the protective measures in action have relaxed and the majority of services are open.
+Shops operate normally, allowing a few people in at the same time and restaurants and bars serve the public only outdoors.
 Wearing a mask is mandatory in all external areas and in public internal areas.
-In order for someone to go out, they have to send a message to a governmental number stating their personal information and the reason for their expenditure.
-Moreover, moving to another city is forbidden, except for specific reasons.
-Universities are closed, having online classes and only 6th year medical students are allowed in clinics.
+Moreover, moving to another city is now possible.
+Universities are closed, having online classes and only 6th and 5th year medical students are allowed in clinics.

 Measures for travelers

 For now, traveling to the country is forbidden except for the European and Sengen countries.
-Residents of Australia, Japan, New Zealand, Rwanda, South Korea, Thailand, Singapore, UAE and the United Kingdom are also allowed to travel to Greece.
+Residents of Australia, New Zealand, Rwanda, South Korea, Thailand, Singapore, UAE, North Macedonia, USA, Israel, Canada, Belarus, Bahrain, Qatar, China, Kuwait, Ukraine, Russia, Saudi Arabia, Serbia and the United Kingdom are also allowed to travel to Greece.
 Permanent residents of other countries are allowed to travel to Greece only for essential reasons.

-Travelers need to be found negative with a PCR test prior to their trip and they are obliged to fill the Passenger Locator Form here: https://travel.gov.gr the day before their arrival in the country.
-Every traveler has to self quarantine for 7 days after their arrival.
+Travelers need to be found negative with a PCR test prior to their trip or to have completed the COVID-19 vaccination 14 days in prior and they are obliged to fill the Passenger Locator Form here: https://travel.gov.gr the day before their arrival in the country.

 For more information you can check out these official websites: https://covid19.gov.gr/ , https://eody.gov.gr/ , https://www.civilprotection.gr/el, https://travel.gov.gr